The Coronavirus outbreak continues to affect our plans.

 The Arts Society supports the Cambridgeshire Area Young Artists competition for primary and secondary schools.
 This awards prizes to each Key Stage, 0-5, with a special prize for best in show for both Primary and Secondary Schools.

-Last updated 19th Frbruary2021.
-Webmaster: Bob Woodham email@example.com.
+Last updated 13th May 2021.
+Webmaster: Bob Woodham firstname.lastname@example.org.

 Please note that we accept no responsibility for the content of any websites that are not under our direct control.